Ahimsa: The Epics

 Ahimsa is the highest truth, and Ahimsa is the greatest teaching.

-Some other examples where the phrase Ahimsa Paramo Dharma are discussed include Adi Parva, Vana Parva, and Anushasana Parva.
-The Bhagavad Gita, among other things, discusses the doubts and questions about appropriate response when one faces systematic violence or war.
-These verses develop the concepts of lawful violence in self-defence and the theories of just war.
-However, there is no consensus on this interpretation.
-Gandhi, for example, considers this debate about non-violence and lawful violence as a mere metaphor for the internal war within each human being, when he or she faces moral questions.
+The phrase Ahimsa Paramo Dharma also appears in Adi Parva, Vana Parva, and Anushasana Parva.
+The Bhagavad Gita discusses doubts and questions about appropriate response when one faces systematic violence or war.
+These verses develop the concepts of lawful violence in self-defence and just war theory.
+But there is no consensus on this interpretation.
+Gandhi, for example, considered this debate about nonviolence and lawful violence a mere metaphor for the war within a human being when they face moral questions.

 Self-defence, criminal law, and war

 The classical texts of Hinduism devote numerous chapters to discussing what people who practice the virtue of ahimsa can and must do when faced with war, violent threat, or the need to sentence someone convicted of a crime.
 These discussions have led to theories of just war, ideas of reasonable self-defense, and views of proportionate punishment.
 Arthashastra discusses, among other things, what constitutes proportionate response and punishment.